The Boyz-n-the Hood: Versions

-The original version of the song, released as a single and on 1987's N.W.A. and the Posse album, contains only five verses, starting with the line "Cruisin' down the street in my six-fo'".
+The original version of the song, released as a single and on the compilation album N.W.A. and the Posse (1987), contains only five verses, starting with the line "Cruisin' down the street in my six-fo'".
 Minor lyrical changes are also present in the album version.

-The remix version, which was released on Eazy-E's 1988 debut album Eazy-Duz-It, contains a prologue that has Eazy-E describing playing "Gangsta Gangsta", a track from N.W.A's then-upcoming album Straight Outta Compton, before announcing he will play his own song, which then leads into the original "Boyz-n-the Hood" verses.
+The first remix version, which was released on Eazy-E's 1988 debut album Eazy-Duz-It, contains a prologue that has Eazy-E describing playing "Gangsta Gangsta", a track from N.W.A's then-upcoming album Straight Outta Compton, before announcing he will play his own song, which then leads into the original "The Boyz-n-the Hood" verses.

+Another remix version titled "The Boyz-n-the Hood (G-Mix)" was included on Eazy-E's second EP It's On (Dr. Dre) 187^{um} Killa in 1993, with rapper Dresta opening the song, before Eazy raps the original lyrics.

-Both the original version and the remix versions of "The Boyz-n-the Hood" appear on the 1989 12" maxi-single.
+Both the original and the remix versions of "The Boyz-n-the Hood" appear on the 1989 12" maxi-single.
 They are featured on side A, while the original and remixed versions of "Dopeman" appear on side B.

-The song was played on the Up In Smoke Tour.
+The song was played on the Up In Smoke Tour, which was being headlined by Dr. Dre and Snoop Dogg.
 Dr. Dre played this song as a tribute to Eazy-E, with the crowd singing the chorus.

 Critical reception and legacy

 Jeff Chang describes "The Boyz-n-the Hood" as "an anthem for the fatherless, brotherless, state-assaulted, heavily armed West Coast urban youth" and Eazy-E's rap style as "a deadpan singsong...perhaps as much a result of self-conscious nervousness as hardcore fronting."

 Rolling Stone ranks the song as among the 20 greatest West Coast rap songs that preceded N.W.A's Straight Outta Compton.
 Critic David Drake commented: "It was a day-in-the-life record that was less concerned with commentary or critique than simply conveying a lifestyle."
-Also writing for Rolling Stone, Brian Hiatt compares the subject matter in "The Boyz-n-the Hood" to "6 in the Mornin'" by Ice-T and "P.S.K.
+Also writing for Rolling Stone, Brian Hiatt compares the subject matter and flow in "The Boyz-n-the Hood" to "6 in the Mornin'" by Ice-T and "P.S.K.
 What Does It Mean?" by Schoolly D.

 The song would inspire the title for John Singleton's 1991 film Boyz n the Hood.